mlrun/mlrun/docs/store/feature-sets.md

 ingest(measurements, source, targets)
 ```

+To learn more about ingest go to [ingest](https://docs.mlrun.org/en/latest/api/mlrun.feature_store.html?highlight=ingest#mlrun.feature_store.ingest)

 #### Ingest data using an MLRun job

 Use the ingest method with run_config parameter for running the ingestion process using an MLrun job. <br>
-By doing it the ingestion process is running on its own pod on the kubernetes cluster. <br>
+By doing that, the ingestion process is running on its own pod on the kubernetes cluster. <br>
-Using this option is more robust as it can leverage the cluster resources as opposed running within the jupyter pod.<br>
+Using this option is more robust as it can leverage the cluster resources as opposed to running within the jupyter pod.<br>
-It also enable users to schedule the job.
+It also enables users to schedule the job.

 ```python